Student services and amenities fee

 Mail: Flinders Connect, Flinders University, GPO Box 2100, Adelaide SA 5001.

-- Your application will be provided to the appropriate School/Faculty for approval.
+- Your application will be forwarded to the appropriate School/Faculty for approval.
 Once your approval has been received Enrolment Services will process your application into the appropriate Cross Institutional course.

-- Enrolment Services will notify you of the decision and advise you of your Student ID No (if you are a new student).
-You will then be required to activate your FAN (Flinders Authentication Name) by creating a secure password and enrolling online in your topic(s) via the Student Information System.
-See Step 2 - Access the Student Information System for detailed instructions.
+- Once approval has been given, Enrolment Services will notify you of the decision and advise you of your Student ID No (if you are a new student).
+You will then be required to activate your FAN (Flinders Authentication Name) by creating a secure password and enrolling online in your topic(s) via the Student System.
+See Access the Student System for detailed instructions.

-- Within the 'My Enrolment' tab of the Student Information System, you will encounter messages that ask you to verify information.
+- Within the 'My Enrolment' tab of the Student System, you will encounter messages that ask you to verify information.
 Once you have confirmed your personal details and accepted the enrolment declaration, you will be able to select topics for enrolment.
-See Step 3 - Enrol in topics and register for classes for detailed instructions.
+See Enrol in topics and register for classes for detailed instructions.

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.